JamesMascarenhas/Model-Driven-Space-Invaders/ReadMe.txt

 The quit path left the Top process unresponsive after displaying game over output, so I had to force quit the process after testing.
 This did not affect the implementation of Tasks 1 to 3.

+In the sequence diagram for Part 2, I created it in Lucidchart based on the output and inspection of the code.
+I ran into some trouble trying to generate it Model Realtime and since the instructions said we could use any tool I just decided to use Lucidchart which is just a website that I am familiar with.